top of page

 2. Not a One Size Fits All Model

-However, there are ways to adapt the four-day workweek solution to ensure both customer satisfaction and employee wellbeing.
+However, four-day workweeks can be adapted to maintain both customer satisfaction and employee wellbeing.

 One approach is to alternate employees' schedules.
-While this change might not allow for a conventional Monday to Thursday work week or offer three consecutive off days, workers still benefit from an additional free day.
+While this change might not allow for a conventional Monday to Thursday work week or offer three consecutive off days, it still gives workers an extra free day.

-3. Might Result in People Being Overworked Anyway In an ideal world, a four day week would mean fewer hours worked by an employee who still maintains the same productivity and salary.
+3. Might Result in People Being Overworked Anyway In an ideal world, a four day week would mean fewer working hours while maintaining the same productivity and salary.

-Unfortunately, four day work week can be interpreted in toxic or unhealthy ways, such as attempting to fit 40 hours of work into four hectic days.
-Being expected to work long hours can be highly demanding while misaligning with the needs of working parents.
+Unfortunately, four day work week can be interpreted in unhealthy ways, such as attempting to fit 40 hours of work into four exhausting days.
+Being expected to work long hours can be especially taxing, particularly when it misaligns with the needs of working parents.

 Tips for Achieving a Four Day Work Week Successfully